Montgomery County 4-H Club Day

 What is club day?

-Club day is an opportunity for youth to show off the skills they’ve been learning at their 4-H meetings plus a few extra (dance, music, talent, etc.)!
-Talks and/or demonstrations need to be prepared for club meetings so why not give it at club days too!
-Public speaking is an essential skill and 4-H is a safe place to practice and hone those skills.
-Ribbons are awarded and the top two winners (or one group) have the opportunity to represent Montgomery County at the regional contest March 5th in Chanute.
+Club day is an opportunity for youth to show off the skills they’ve learned at their 4-H meetings plus a few extra (dance, music, talent, etc.)!
+Talks and/or demonstrations need to be prepared for club meeting talks (check your club program to see when you give yours) so why not give it at club days too!
+Public speaking is an essential skill and 4-H is a safe place to practice and hone skills.
+Ribbons are awarded and the top two winners (or one group) have the opportunity to represent Montgomery County at the regional contest March 4th in Chanute.

 Why should I participate in club day?